Featured Testimonial About Creighton University

 The Werners attended Wednesday afternoon's outdoor ceremony, along with a few dozen other guests.
 CL Werner spoke during the event; as did Creighton President the Rev. Daniel S. Hendrickson, SJ, PhD; Omaha Mayor Jean Stothert; and Nebraska Gov. Pete Ricketts.

-The CL Werner Center will further Creighton's health sciences enterprise and the interprofessional model of education the University embraces.
+The CL and Rachel Werner Center will further Creighton's health sciences enterprise and the interprofessional model of education the University embraces.

 The facility will bring together medical, nursing, physician assistant, occupational therapy, physical therapy, pharmacy, behavioral health and other students to train and learn with — and from — each other.
 The collaborative environment features a centralized interdisciplinary simulation center and active group classrooms.

 Here are several photos from Wednesday's event.
-Here are some of the ways the CL Werner Center will build upon Creighton's strengths.
+Here are some of the ways the CL and Rachel Werner Center will build upon Creighton's strengths.